Vek17/TabletopTweaks-Core/README.md

     * Bolstered Spell Metamagic
         * Level increase has been increased from +1 to +2.
 (This is defaulted to off)

-* Mythic Feats
-    * Mythic Sneak Attack
-        * Your sneak attack dice are one size larger than normal.
-For example if you would normally roll d6s for sneak attacks you would roll d8s instead.

- * Mythic Feats
-    * Elemental Barrage
-        * Every time you deal elemental damage to a creature with a spell, you apply an elemental mark to it.
-If during the next three rounds the marked target takes elemental damage from any source with a different element, the target is dealt additional Divine damage.
-The damage is 1d6 per mythic rank of your character.

-* Aeon
-    * Aeon Bane
-        * Updates Aeon Bane's Icon.
-        * Aeon Bane adds mythic rank to spell resistance checks.
-        * Aeon Bane usages now scale at 2x Mythic level + Character level.
-    * Aeon Improved Bane
-        * Aeon Improved Bane now uses greater dispel magic rules to remove 1/4 CL buffs where CL is defined as Character Level + Mythic Rank.
-    * Aeon Greater Bane
-        * Aeon Greater Bane now allows you to cast swift action spells as a move action.
-        * Aeon Greater Bane damage is now rolled into the main weapon attack instead of a separate instance.
-        * Aeon Greater Bane now has the garentee'd auto dispel on first hit.
-    * Aeon Gaze
-        * Aeon Gaze now functions like Inquisitor Judgments where multiple can be activated for the same resouce usage.
-        * Aeon Gaze DC has been adjusted from 15 + 2x Mythic Level to 10 + 1/2 Character Level + 2x Mythic level.

-* Azata
-    * Performances
-        * Azata perforamnce usages now scale at Mythic level + Character level.
-    * FavorableMagic
-        * Favorable magic now works on reoccuring saves.
-    * Incredible Might
-        * Incredible Might now grants a mythic bonus isntead of a morale bonus.
-    * Zippy Magic
-        * Zippy magic will now ignore some harmful effects.
-* Lich
-    * Deadly Magic
-        * Deadly Magic is now usable 3 + half mythic rank rounds per day.
-    * Decaying Touch
-        * Decaying Touch has been rebuilt to prevent abuse cases but should work exactly as described now.
-    * Eclipse Chill
-        * Eclipse Chill is now usable 3 + half mythic rank rounds per day.
-        * Eclipse Chill DC is now 10 + 1/2 character level + twice your mythic rank.
-    * Tainted Sneak Attack
-        * Tainted Sneak Attack DC is now 10 + 1/2 character level + twice your mythic rank.
-        * Tainted Sneak Attack now works on spells.

 Acknowledgments:

 -   Pathfinder Wrath of The Righteous Discord channel members